6 Ways Nike Built a Strong Brand on Social Media

-Nike has over 29 million followers on its primary Facebook page, gaining over 2 million new fans in 2017 alone!
-The brand published 51 posts in the time period and promoted more than 80% of them.
-In terms of content, Nike posted 38 videos and 10 photos.
-Videos were also the top performing content for the brand.
-It is noteworthy that Nike has been focusing their Facebook strategy on videos even prior to the algorithm change in 2016.
+Nike has over 33 million followers on its primary Facebook page, gaining over 2 million new fans in 2017 alone!
+The brand published 62 posts in the time period and promoted more than 60% of them.
+In terms of content, Nike posted 43 videos and 15 photos.
+Videos were also the top-performing content for the brand.
+It is noteworthy that Nike has been focusing its Facebook strategy on videos even prior to the algorithm change in 2016.

-The chart above shows the engagement over time that the ‘Breaking2’ campaign received.
+The chart above shows the engagement over time that the “Breaking2” campaign received.
 It was the most successful of the 6 campaigns that Nike ran during the time period.
 As part of the campaign, Nike posted 5 times on Facebook including a pre-event trailer.
 The brand live-streamed the event which garnered over 5.4 million views!
-The campaign video below received 11K shares and more than 6.6 million video views.

-Nike launched the ‘Equality’ campaign during Black History Month in February.
-The highlight of the campaign was a 90 second video-spot featuring Serena Williams and LeBron James with voiceover by actor Michael B Jordan.
+Nike launched the ‘Equality’ campaign during Black History Month in February 2017.
+The highlight of the campaign was a 90-second video-spot featuring Serena Williams and LeBron James with a voiceover by actor Michael B Jordan.
 The campaign which debuted at a time following the announcement of Trump’s immigration ban garnered a lot of limelight.